 Researchers Plug Content, Tools or Algorithms into Navigator’s Adaptive Learning Framework

 Get started by following this Getting Started Guide.
 Here, you can identify the data you need and request data from appropriate cohorts.
 Once approved, the anonymized data will then be made available to you via the Gooru Researcher portal.

 Explore our various research publications.
-Our goal is to have researchers and experts across many disciplines develop research projects at each point of the life cycle.
+Our goal is for experts across disciplines to develop research projects at each point of the innovation and implementation life cycle.
 Their individual agendas will move their personal research and academic areas forward as well as inform the design, practice, and implementation of Navigator tools and the Navigated Learning approach.